carloshvp/heart_failure_prediction/README.md

 ## Screen Recording

-In the following link we can see a small demo of the Endpoint delivering inferences for the AutoML model as explained above: https://www.youtube.com/watch?v=7htsE7pKM7M
+In the following link we can see a small demo of the Endpoint delivering inferences for the AutoML model as explained above.
+We are using in this case 2 examples from the dataset with different values as output (death and no death).
+The response from the Endpoint is correct: https://www.youtube.com/watch?v=7htsE7pKM7M